All Work

 Technology commercialization analysis is expensive, slow, and inconsistent.
 A technology transfer office or a VC analyst reads a disclosure, googles around, reads a few market reports, writes a memo.
 The memo takes a week and it's stale the day it's filed.
 Different analysts produce different memos on the same technology, because the inputs and the reasoning aren't captured anywhere.

-The question we wanted to answer.
-Can we build an evaluation pipeline that produces a report of the same shape and quality, every time, with a record of how it got there that a human can audit?
+We wanted to know whether an evaluation pipeline could produce a report of the same shape and quality every time, with a record of how it got there that a human can audit.

 What we built

-InnoRate is a Nuxt 3 application with a headless V1 API.
+InnoRate is a commercialization-analysis platform with an API.
 A user uploads documents or pastes in a description.
-The system detects the innovations, then runs the generation pipeline:
+The system detects the innovations, then runs the generation pipeline through six steps.

 2. Parallel section generation across eleven section types (technology overview, development stage, IP status, commercialization strategy, competitive picture, market analysis, regulatory compliance, ESG impact, potential licensees, risk assessment, and an investment memo).
-Ten sections run concurrently.
+Sections are written concurrently.

-5. Chain-of-Verification runs on high-risk claims.
+5. Chain-of-Verification.
+The system runs verification on high-risk claims.
 Analytical estimates, industry-knowledge claims, and low-confidence quantitatives get re-researched against the live web.
-Results come back as verified, corrected, contradicted, or unverified.
+The system marks the result as verified, corrected, contradicted, or unverified.

-6. Evidence ledger finalization.
+6. Evidence ledger.
 The report ships with a structured ledger capturing every claim, its type, its sources, and its verification status.

-Inline evidence generation is the core move.
+Inline evidence is the core move.
 Most AI report generators produce a report and then ask a second pass to "add citations."
 That second pass is a hallucination pipeline in a hat.
 The model invents citations that look plausible.
-InnoRate generates the evidence alongside the claim, from the same context, with a schema that forces the claim type and the confidence level.
-A claim without evidence is a schema violation, not a warning.
+InnoRate produces the evidence alongside the claim, from the same context, with the discipline that a claim without evidence is a structural error.
+The system refuses to ship those.

 What it replaced